kevinolega/callcentertrainingtips/_posts/2019-08-10-failing-interview.md

 When you have a job, getting money is easy.

-When you have money, getting more friends and family na mangungitang is easy.
+When you have money, getting more friends and family who will borrow money is easy.

 Confront your weakness and stay in touch.